 Skip to main content

-Look up the matching tier level for a value.
+Look up the matching tier level for a value based on discrete boundaries.

 Example